 You can get the IPBinding.ps1 scripts from GitHub for the following:

-These resources must be placed in the following file structure (as also arranged in GitHub):
+These resources must be placed in the following file structure (as also arranged on GitHub):

 Create Images using Customized Dockerfile

-Using this customized Dockerfile, you can now create Docker images which will host NCache as specified in Dockerfile.
+Using your customized Dockerfile, you can now create Docker images which will host NCache as specified in Dockerfile.

 Go to the relative path where the Dockerfile is placed.
 In the following examples, it is assumed it is placed in location C:/Docker.